SquadcastHub/squadcasthub.github.io/pages/mydoc/msteams.md

 ![](images/msteams_unauthorized_error.png)

-This error is either because you are not part a of the organisation for which this incident is triggerd in Squadcast, or you are not authorised to take this action.
+This error is either because you are not part a of the organization for which this incident is triggerd in Squadcast, or you are not authorised to take this action.